nhuquynhle22/surfs_up/README.md

 ![december_temp](https://user-images.githubusercontent.com/89143725/139520603-db9e6b56-6c60-4ed9-b128-122502dc0212.png)

- -- Standard deviation is 3.25 in June and 3.75 -- making a .5 difference in the two different seasons

 These two tables tell us about the differing weather patterns for the two monthly periods.
 Some takeaways:
 1) Average temperature between June and December is 75 and 71 degrees respectively, show a moderate temperature and very little fluctuation between the two periods from an average standpoint.
 2) the maximum temperatures of 85 (June) and 83 (December) are also remarkable similar.
 3) the minimum temperature of 56 (December) and 64 (June) show the greatest variance, and reflects a much lower temperature level in December that may not be conducive to ice cream or surfing.
 However, with standard deviations of 3.25 (June) and 3.74 (December) we would expect a little more variation in the december numbers.
+The only difference is  .5 in the two different seasons.

 # Summary